 The American Center for Law & Justice (ACLJ), one of the principal legal advocacy groups of the Christian Right, pursues an aggressively homophobic, sexist, and Islamophobic agenda in the United States and Africa.
 Based in Washington, D.C., ACLJ was instrumental in preventing full marriage equality for LGBTI people in the United States until the Supreme Court’s Obergefell v.
 Hodges decision made it legal in 2015 and previously encouraged the criminalization of homosexuality.

-Televangelist Pat Robertson founded ACLJ in 1990 as a counterweight to the American Civil Liberties Union, which he believed was eroding “family values.”
-With an annual budget of more than $17 million (2012), ACLJ collaborates with several other organizations that aim to infuse U.S. law with Christian Right values.
+Televangelist Pat Robertson founded ACLJ in 1990 as a counterweight to the progressive American Civil Liberties Union, which he believed was eroding “family values.”
+With an annual budget of more than $19 million in 2015, ACLJ claims to have an international network of more than 300 attorneys, and collaborates with several other organizations that aim to infuse U.S. and international laws and policies with Christian Right values.

 For more details, see American Culture Warriors in Africa: A Guide to the Exporters of Homophobia and Sexism.